MELISSA BLOCK, Host:

 ULABY: Playwright and performer Heather Raffo(ph) is Iraqi-American.
 Her play, "9 Parts of Desire," is based in part on the experiences of her family in Baghdad.
 It sold out for months in New York and toured for the next three years.
 Raffo played nine characters, ranging from a despairing exile to an excitable teenager.

-Ms. RAFFO: I hate my mama.
+BLOCK: I hate my mama.
 Papa, my father said I am smart but Mama, she say I'm stupid.
 I have not been to school since America came because you're stupid, she say.
 You don't need to go to school.
-But I think she doesn't like the soldiers, they came to our school.
+But I think she doesn't like the soldiers.
+They came to our school.
 They look like NSYNC - mostly Justin Timberlake - and they made all the girls to laughing really hard.
 And since that day, she won't let me go to school because I wave to them.

 ULABY: Right now, "9 Parts of Desire" is the fifth most-produced play in the United States, according to American Theatre magazine.
 Raffo says it's been particularly popular at colleges.
 They divide the roles between student actors.